 Once on the trail, follow it down a further 2 km in the magnificent surroundings of Cheedale before entering a short tunnel leading to a bridge over the Wye.
 Notice on your right, a path leads down to a the river and a footbridge taking you back across it.
 This leads to a riverside path which gives access to Chee Tor and by-passes the Chee Tor tunnel.
-It includes stepping stones which can be well underwater in flood conditions.
-(It is not suitable for cycling!)

 However, now the tunnels have been re-opened you no longer need to take this path, but can continue straight on through Chee Tor tunnel, which is about 400m long and emerges near the viaduct at the foot of Blackwell Dale, where the riverside path rejoins the trail.